tibroc/bme280/README.md

 # MicroPython Interface to the Bosch BME280

 This is a [MicroPython](https://micropython.org/) interface to configure and read out the [Bosch BME280](https://www.bosch-sensortec.com/bst/products/all_products/bme280) humidity, pressure and temperature sensor.
 It is supposed to provide an API to the sensor's full functionality and be cross-functional between boards.
-It was tested on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview) and the [PyBoard v1.1](https://store.micropython.org/product/PYBv1.1).
+It was tested on the [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview), the [ESP8266](https://www.espressif.com/en/products/hardware/esp-wroom-02/overview) and the [PyBoard v1.1](https://store.micropython.org/product/PYBv1.1).

 ## Hardware Set-Up
 Connect the `Vin` pin of the sensor to a 3.3V outlet on the board and the `GND` to ground.
 You can connect the `SDA` and `SCL` pins of the sensor's I2C-bus basically to any general purpose pin on your board of choice.
 Then configure your I2C in your MicroPython script as described below.
+For more info on the sensor and its functions have a look at the [datasheet](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BME280-DS002.pdf).

 ## Usage